-- a.
-The student's age. - b.
-The student's grade in school. - c.
-The student's prior disciplinary record. - d.
-The Superintendent's belief that other forms of discipline may be more effective. - e.
-Input from parents, teachers and/or others. - f.
+- .
+The student's age. - a.
+The student's grade in school. - b.
+The student's prior disciplinary record. - c.
+The Superintendent's belief that other forms of discipline may be more effective. - d.
+Input from parents, teachers and/or others. - e.
 Other extenuating circumstances.